SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 I. Sources of Names of Participants

-The depositions of William and Mary participants were first made readily available in Paul Wilderson's article, The Raids on Fort William and Mary: Some New Evidence, Historical New Hampshire (the magazine of the New Hampshire Historical Society, hereinafter HNH) Vol. XXX, No. 3, (Fall, 1975), pages 185 through 202.
-The originals are held by the Public Records Office of the British National Archives in London as document CO5, 939 (Records of the Colonial Office, Board of Trade and Secretaries of State of America and the West Indies Series, Original Correspondence 1606 - 1822, New Hampshire Subseries - Original Correspondence of Secretary of State, 1774 - 1775).
-In 1977, Wilderson added further to the available body of knowledge on the raids on Fort William and Mary by identifying Governor John Wentworth's description of the events in John Wentworth's Narrative of the Raids on Fort William and Mary, HNH, Vol. XXXII, No. 4 (Winter, 1977), pp. 228 - 236.
+The list appearing in Section III below is a list of documented participants in the FortWilliam and Mary affair.
+Individuals whose participation is primarily a matter of tradition are not generally contained on this list.
+The list contains both patriot/rebel and loyalist participants.
+The main source of information used to compile this list was Paul Wilderson, “ The Raids on Fort William and Mary: Some New Evidence,” Historical New Hampshire (the magazine of the New Hampshire Historical Society, hereinafter “HNH”) vol. 30, no. 3 (Fall, 1975), pp. 178 - 202.
+That article sets forth the “depositions” (statements) of participants in the events taken by order of the Royal Governor.
+These extraordinary documents were not generally available until the mid 1970’s.
+Historical treatments of the attacks on FortWilliam and Mary written before that time (and most written after that time) can be misleading and certainly do not capture the full story.
+The original depositions are held by the Public Records Office of the British National Archives in London as document CO5, 939 (Records of the Colonial Office, Board of Trade and Secretaries of State of America and the West Indies Series, Original Correspondence 1606 - 1822, New Hampshire Subseries - Original Correspondence of Secretary of State, 1774 - 1775).
+In 1977, Paul Wilderson added to the available body of information on the raids by identifying and publishing a description of the events attributed to Governor John Wentworth.
+See “John Wentworth’s Narrative of the Raids on Fort William and Mary,” HNH, vol. 32, no. 4 (Winter, 1977), pp. 228 - 236.

-(1) The list of individuals contained in John Sullivan's letter to Ebenezer Thompson published in the New Hampshire Spy dated March 17, 1789 [reprinted in Charles L. Parsons' The Capture of Fort William and Mary, December 14 and 15, 1774, a reprint of a paper delivered at the 77th Annual Meeting of the New Hampshire Historical Society, printed by the William and Mary Committee of the New Hampshire American Revolution Bicentennial Commission, March 1974, p.
-21; See also Parsons' discussion of participants at pp. 22 – 25];
+(1) The list of individuals contained in John Sullivan’s letter to Ebenezer Thompson published in the New Hampshire Spy of March 17, 1789 [reprinted in Charles L. Parsons, The Capture of Fort William and Mary, December 14 and 15, 1774, reprint of a paper delivered at the 77th Annual Meeting of the New Hampshire Historical Society (Proceedings of the New Hampshire Historical Society, vol. 4 [June, 1905], pp. 18 – 47), published by the William and Mary Committee of the New Hampshire American Revolution Bicentennial Commission (1974), p.
+21; See also Parsons’ discussion of participants, id., pp. 22 – 25];

-(2) Verifiable conclusions drawn from Sullivan's 1785 account of his raid found in Isaac W. Hammond, ed.
-New Hampshire Provincial and State Papers, John B. Clarke, Public Printer, Manchester, NH (1890) [Provincial and State Papers, Miscellaneous provincial and state papers, 1725 – 1800], Vol. XVIII, pp. 748 – 750 (referencing the involvement of Sullivan's three clerks); and
+(2) Verifiable conclusions drawn from Sullivan’s 1785 account of his raid found in Nathaniel Bouton, et. al, eds.
+New Hampshire Provincial and State Papers (40 vol.s, 1867 - 1943), printed by the State (hereinafter “NHPSP”), vol. 18, pp. 748 – 750 (referencing the involvement of Sullivan's three law clerks); and

-(3) An obituary of Eleazer Bennett appearing in the Congregational Journal of February 18, 1852.
-Another Bennett account appears in Thomas Coffin Amory's The Military Services and Public Life of Major General John Sullivan of the American Revolution Army, Wiggin and Lunt, Boston, MA (1868), p.
+(3) An obituary of Eleazer Bennett appearing in the (Concord, NH) Congregational Journal of February 18, 1852.
+Another Bennett account appears in Thomas Coffin Amory’s The Military Services and Public Life of Major General John Sullivan of the American Revolution Army, Wiggin and Lunt, Boston, MA (1868), p.
 295.

-The following list provides:
+The list at Section III provides:

-(B) The individual's town of origin, if noted in the source material or if determined with reasonable accuracy from other sources.
-Due to border adjustments or generalization of locale, references to Durham may in some cases include areas now in other nearby towns, such as Newmarket or Madbury
+(B) The individual’s town of origin, if noted in the source material or if determined with reasonable accuracy from other sources.
+Due to border adjustments or generalization of locale, references to Durham may in some cases include areas now in other nearby towns, such as Newmarket or Madbury;

 (C) Notes on the person's role in the attack and, in some cases, additional verifiable information of interest concerning the individual; and